moiSentineL/moisentinel.github.io/src/blog/fictitious babble.md

 date: 2023-12-27
 tags:
   - post
+  - literature
-excerpt: "a short(est) fiction story."
+excerpt: a short(est) fiction story.
 ---
 I found them grovelling, shovelling, up in the snow.
 It was a narrow road on a hill, and beyond the edge was oblivion.
 They said, "There ain't no point in grimacing, we do this everyday."
 There, on a cold morning, I found them whimpering.
 Up until that point, I had been driving for 3 1/2 hours towards north.
 On the road, I saw lumberjacks cutting wood from certain trees out of many.
 I saw snowbound possums and rodents waiting to be killed by predators.
 I saw  beyond what was present, not a blue sky and whiteness spread across.